ZXBYNXK/Grads/README.md

-    v1.0.0 -> Completed intitial setup and theme of application v1.0.1 -> (New) Graduate Avatars, Form sign up, Search bar. v1.0.2 -> (New) Clickable Avatars to redirect to a Graduate's profile. v1.0.3 -> Updated more documentation & review then comment on code.
+    v1.0.0 -> Completed intitial setup and theme of application v1.0.1 -> (New) Graduate Avatars, Form sign up, Search bar. v1.0.2 -> (New) Clickable Avatars to redirect to a Graduate's profile. v1.0.3 -> Updated more documentation & review then comment on code. v1.0.4 -> Endpoint Validation, Edit profile feature.
 </pre>
 &nbsp;